Family Weddings

 |

 I married for the second time in May, 1982.
-My husband, Gordon Edward Greenwood, has three grown sons who are single, Joseph, Richard and Donald Greenwood.
+My husband, Gordon Edward Greenwood, has three grown sons, Joseph (who made his transition in 2008), Richard and Donald Greenwood.

-My Kimberli has two sons now, Richard Carter and Gregory "Sabbastian" Webb.
+My daughter Kimberli has two sons, Richard Carter and Gregory "Sabbastian" Webb.
 Her husband, Gregory Webb has three children from his first marriage, Bodhi, Deva and Elan Webb.

-My sponsored daughter in Kenya is named Ntabaruan.
+We have a sponsored child in Kenya named Ntabaruan.

 We are truly blessed by our ever-growing extended family.